Vegetable Gardening Basics

 - Harvest your vegetables as soon as they are ready.

 - Plan your garden so it will produce vegetables all year round.
 See our Vegetable Planting Chart to choose the right vegetables for each season.
 To grow your own transplants, see Growing Transplants from Seed.
+To save your own seeds, see Seed Saving Basics.

 - Enjoy your garden!
 Observe and tend it regularly.